 Cuddly sweaters, crackling fires, hot cups of cocoa, and holidays spent with family and friends—winter is a magical season.
 But, as temperatures drop and we find ourselves spending more time indoors, we can become vulnerable to ear, nose, and throat (ENT) aggravations that can dampen our health and spirits during this special time.

-The good news is that we can drastically reduce seasonal grinches like runny noses, sinus congestion, and upper respiratory and ear issues simply by taking care of that oh-so-important guardian of our health: the microbiome.
+The good news is that we can discourage seasonal grinches like runny noses, sinus congestion, and upper respiratory and ear issues simply by taking care of that oh-so-important guardian of our health: the microbiome.

 The Marvelous Microbiome